 Communication is an invaluable skill for project managers that plays a key role in project management.
-Creating good communication channels with stakeholders improves the project’s likehood of success.
+Creating good communication channels with stakeholders improves the project’s likelihood of success.
 On the other hand lack of communication is the root cause of conflicts within a project.
 If you do not create good communication channels between you and your team, they will not take decisions when needed or they will not understand the urgency of the situation.
 And if you are unaware of how your team is performing, you will not track your project’s progress.
 This will frustrate your project’s successful completion.
-Interactive communication, pull communication and push communication methods are used by project managers to improve the quality of work and project’s performance.
-This article discusses such communication methods.
+Interactive communication, pull communication and push communication methods are the types of business communication methods used by project managers to improve the quality of work and project’s performance.

 As mentioned above, communication plays a significant role in project management.
 The Project Manager is responsible for communicating issues related to the project with all the project stakeholders.
-There are various communication methods such as nonverbal, verbal, written, contextual, oral, body language etc. The success or failure depends on how well you communicate throughout the life cycle of your project.
+There are various communication methods such as nonverbal, verbal, written, contextual, oral, body language, etc. The success or failure depends on how well you communicate throughout the project life cycle.

 1. Interactive Communication

 2. Push Communication